ali3dev/pma-weatherapp-by-aliarslan/skycast_core_advance/README.md

-# SkyCast - Weather CRUD & Export API with Chainlit UI
+# SkyCast - Weather CRUD & Export API with Chainlit UI  Tech Assessment #2)

 Welcome to **SkyCast** – a practical, extensible FastAPI backend combined with a Chainlit chat UI for real-time weather queries, history management, and data exports.
 Designed for clarity, reliability, and ease of local development, SkyCast demonstrates how to build a conversational weather application with modern Python tooling.